 Troubleshooting WOPI API with The Cloud Storage Partner Program

 This article examines common problems with implementing a WOPI API and host, looking at the best development practice to minimise your problems.
-We take you step by step through the troubleshooting process, with a closer look at wopitest and how the cloud storage partner program could help you.
+We take you step-by-step through the troubleshooting process, with a closer look at wopitest and how the Cloud Storage Partner Program (CSPP) could help you.

 Before reporting a problem to Microsoft, you should check the log of your own WOPI implementation for errors and warnings first.
 Look for Exceptions, 500s and other unexpected responses.
-Most of the problems we see in here that get reported to CSPP are because of a failure at the host side, not the Microsoft side.
+Most of the problems we see reported to CSPP are because of a failure at the host side, not the Microsoft side.

 Typical problems are:

-In our experience, most of our clients’ problems are with their initial response to CheckFileInfo, so you should go through that very carefully.
+In our experience, most of our clients’ problems are with their initial response to CheckFileInfo, so make sure that you go through that very carefully.

 At this point, it’s a slow process of checking each individual property for all of your WOPI API calls to make sure that they conform exactly to the documentation.
-Microsoft has a document on the CheckFileInfo operation, and this might be a good place to start is here.
-Although it’s a slow process doing this, requesting support from CSPP can be slower (they are super-busy!)
+Microsoft has a document on the CheckFileInfo operation, and this might be a good place to start.
+Although it’s a slow process doing this, requesting support from CSPP can be slower as they are very often busy.

-Another top tip is to check in your log the last operation that Microsoft called in your WOPI API.
-It can be a good guide to sorting out problems.
+Top tip: check in your log for the last operation that Microsoft called in your WOPI API, as it can be a good guide to sorting out problems.
 Sometimes the last response you sent to Microsoft was the incorrect one!
 For example, if that last operation called was “Lock” and no further calls were made, there’s a good chance that there was a problem with your Lock response.

-Finally, for help from Microsoft, you should provide Microsoft with a Fiddler trace and a session ID.
-Be aware that it may take two weeks or more to get a reply.
-The reply is generally something like “You did not supply OwnerId in CheckFileInfo”, so it’s much quicker if you can debug it and find the issue and debug it yourself if possible.
+For help from Microsoft, you should provide Microsoft with a Fiddler trace and a session ID.
+Be aware that it may take two weeks or more to get a reply, and the reply is generally something like “You did not supply OwnerId in CheckFileInfo.”
+It’s much quicker to find the issue and debug it yourself if possible.

-For more information on WOPI, including using WOPI to embed Microsoft Word, please take a look at our blog posts covering these topics in detail.
-Or, please contact us to find out how we can help you with your WOPI Integration.
+For more information on WOPI integration, including using WOPI to embed Microsoft Word, please take a look at our blog posts covering these topics in detail.
+Please contact McKenna Consultants to find out how we can help you with your WOPI Integration.